THE BEST ROAD DISC WHEELSET UPGRADES

 The Vault hub is CenterLock and comes with end-caps that any enthusiast can easily switch out for whichever axle configuration suits your frame.
 I’ve ridden this hub on the carbon EC90 SL road hoops and the alloy EA90 AX gravel wheelset.
 It rolls well, maintains the stiffness of the wheelset, and has modest freehub sound.

-The EA90 SL’s performance and great price, retailing for $750 but occasionally less, make it the Best Value in this category.
-Use these links to recommended stores Planet Cyclery, JensonUSA, and Tree Fort Bikes to find it at the best prices.
+The EA90 SL’s performance and great price, retailing for $750 and at times less, make it the Best Value in this category.
+Use these links to recommended stores Planet Cyclery and JensonUSA to find it at the best prices.
+It’s also available in the UK and EU from Tredz though at £945 with the 10% off exclusive ITKTDZ10 code for In The Know Cycling readers.

 BONTRAGER PARADIGM ELITE TLR DISC – GREAT HANDLING AND CRUISING